KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/App-Article.md

     @PageColor(blue)
 }

-KeyboardKit provides many utilities for the main app target, that simplify building a great keyboard app, like setting up settings that sync between the app and the keyboard, auto-registering your KeyboardKit Pro license, and much more.
+KeyboardKit has utilities that simplify building a great main app for your keyboard, like setting settings to sync between the app and the keyboard, auto-registering your KeyboardKit Pro license, and much more.

 👑 [KeyboardKit Pro][Pro] unlocks app screens for the main app target.
 Information about Pro features can be found at the end of this article.